Skip to main content

 2. If the Form's Validation is Always Required, the customer won't be able to continue unless they have selected an option

-3. 3.
-If it is a post-purchase Form, it can either appear on the Order Success page, once the Customer’s payment has gone through, or you can send the Form link in a post-purchase email.
-See our Guide for more details.
+3. If it is a post-purchase Form, you can send the Form link in a post-purchase email or directly via a Forms URL.
+See our Guide for more details

 FAQs